The Baldwin DT-6-6-2000 was one of the most interesting models released by a major manufacturer. The Baldwin Locomotive Works

 between local yards.
 Believing that there was a market for such Baldwin released the DT-6-6-2000 directly after World War II,

 one of first models to employ the company's own prime mover.

 For a switcher, it was massive and, ironically longer than virtually

 every road switcher or cab unit on the market at that time.
-However, it

 The Baldwin DT-6-6-2000 was an incredibly large switcher, originally cataloged by the company during May of 1946.
 At over 70 feet in length and weighing a hefty 360,000 pounds or 180 tons, the switcher was certainly one of the largest, longest, and heaviest of its kind ever built.
 It utilized two of Baldwin's 608NA model prime movers, using a C-C truck setup (i.e., three axles per truck) and produced 2,000 horsepower.
 Perhaps most unique to the model was that despite its incredible length the locomotive featured a centered cab giving it the appearance of a common switcher only on steroids.
 Unfortunately, its size and locomotive of the cab made visibility rather poor for the crew.
 The locomotive was also fairly tall at 14 feet to the top of the cab.